Cyx69/TP_ThirdPersonNeuron/README.txt

 VI.
 Greetings
 =============
+Special thanks to:
+- For sponsoring the plugin work
+  Benedikt Engelhard (be@benedikt-engelhard.de)

 Many thanks to:
 * Everybody which helped me to improve and develop this template further
 * Epic for providing the world best game engine for free